Itinerant Ferromagnetism in SU(N)-Symmetric Fermi Gases at Finite Temperature: First Order Phase Transitions and Time-Reversal Symmetry: Fluctuation Effects

 \section{Fluctuation Effects}

-As mentioned above, soft particle-hole excitations couple to the magnetization and, by a mechanism akin to the Weinberg-Coleman mechanism of particle Physics~\cite{WeinbergColeman_PhysRevD.7.1888}, the continuous phase transition predicted by Landau's theory becomes a first order transition.
-The phenomenon has been discussed in depth in the literature (e.g. Refs.~\cite{Belitz_PhysRevLett.89.247202_2002,Belitz_Kirkpatrick_PhysRevLett.94.247205, Duine_PhysRevLett.95.230403_2005,Conduit_PhysRevA.79.053606_2009,Conduit_PhysRevA.83.043618_2011} and references therein) in connection with the breakdown Hertz-Millis-Moriya theory of quantum criticality for metallic ferromagnets.
+As mentioned above, particle-hole excitations couple to the magnetization and, by a mechanism akin to the Weinberg-Coleman mechanism of particle Physics~\cite{WeinbergColeman_PhysRevD.7.1888}, the continuous phase transition predicted by Landau's theory becomes a first order transition.
+The phenomenon has been discussed in depth in the literature (e.g. Refs.~\cite{Belitz_PhysRevLett.89.247202_2002,Belitz_Kirkpatrick_PhysRevLett.94.247205, Duine_PhysRevLett.95.230403_2005,Conduit_PhysRevA.79.053606_2009,Conduit_PhysRevA.83.043618_2011} and references therein) in connection with the breakdown Hertz-Millis-Moriya theory of quantum criticality in metallic ferromagnets~ \cite{Hertz_PhysRevB.14.1165}.

-When trying to capture the effects of soft-mode particle-hole fluctuations, several authors have pointed out\cite{Duine_PhysRevLett.95.230403_2005,Conduit_PhysRevA.79.053606_2009,Conduit_PhysRevA.83.043618_2011} that, for the SU$(2)$ symmetric gas, minimization of the expression of the free-energy to second order in $k_F a_s$ is sufficient.
-Below, we have generalized this approach for SU($N$)-symmetric gases at finite temperature with $N > 2$ components.
-Although still not sufficiently accurate where the transition occurs (i.e. for $k_F a_s \approx 1$, which is likely beyond the validity of the second-order free-energy) the method allows to get a rough estimate of the corrections to the MF theory arising from soft-mode fluctuations.
-Thus, we find that, contrary to what a (second-order) perturbative calculation of the magnetic susceptibility of the paramagnetic gas suggests~\cite{Yip_PhysRevA.89.043610}, second order effects enhance the ferromagnetic tendencies and make the first order transition predicted by MF theory even more abrupt.
+When trying to capture the effects of particle-hole fluctuations, several authors have pointed out for the two-component Fermi gas~\cite{Duine_PhysRevLett.95.230403_2005,Conduit_PhysRevA.79.053606_2009,Conduit_PhysRevA.83.043618_2011} that minimization of the expression of the free-energy to second order in $k_F a_s$ is sufficient.
+Below, we have generalized this approach to SU($N > 2$).
+Although it may not be sufficiently accurate in order to determine the transition point ($k_F a_s \approx 1$ is likely beyond the validity of the second-order free-energy), the method allows to get a rough estimate of the corrections to the mean-field theory arising from particle-hole fluctuations.
+Indeed, we find that, contrary to what a (second-order) perturbative calculation of the magnetic susceptibility of the paramagnetic gas suggests~\cite{Yip_PhysRevA.89.043610}, second order corrections to the UHF method enhance the ferromagnetic tendencies and make the first order transition even more abrupt.

-Using the method mentioned above requires that we minimize the two terms of the Hatree-Fock approximation to the free-energy plus the second order correction, which is calculated in Appendix~\ref{app:pert}.
-Thus, the expression of the free energy subject to unconstrained minimization is $F= F_0+F_1+F_2$, where
+Using the method described above requires that we minimize the two leading corrections to the free energy.
+The details of their calculation are found in Appendix~\ref{app:pert}.
+The expression of the free energy subject to unconstrained minimization is $F= F_0+F_1+F_2$, where